 Once comfortable with performing Kegel exercises, a person can add Ben Wa balls into their routine.
 To do this, insert the balls before starting the exercises.

-To add Ben Wa balls to an exercise routine:
+To add Ben Wa balls to an

 - The user should lie on their back, lubricate the balls, and insert them into their vagina.